1a1a11a/PyMimircache/README.md

 -   **easy plugging in your own cache replacement algorithm**

-Key idea behind PyMimircache is to provide researchers an easy-to-use and also efficient platform, while provide other users a platform that can be easily to used for data analysis.
+Main users of PyMimircache includes **researchers** and **system administrators**, PyMimircache provides researchers an easy tool to study existing algorithms, devise and test new algorithms.
+While PyMimircache provides system administrators a simple tool helping them visualize and understand their cache.

+PyMimircache is an independent Python3 platform that supports all the described features.
+Besides it also bundles with CMimircache for better performance.
+If you need a C/C++ platform, please check out CMimircache.

-Current support algorithms include Least Recent Used(LRU), Least Frequent Used(LFU), Most Recent Used(MRU), First In First Out(FIFO), Segmented LRU(SLRU), Clock, Random, Optimal, Adaptive Replacement Cache(ARC).
+PyMimircache current supports algorithms include Least Recent Used(LRU), Least Frequent Used(LFU), Most Recent Used(MRU), First In First Out(FIFO), Segmented LRU(SLRU), Clock, Random, Optimal, Adaptive Replacement Cache(ARC).
 And we are actively adding more cache replacement algorithms.

 Best of all is that you can easily and quickly **implement your own cache